 Short answer: Facebook.

 Long answer: An ex-colleague of ours took a job with a big American company and was transferred to their London office.
 One fateful day in October 2010, a position leading our ex-colleague’s team opened up and he contacted my husband, Peter, via Facebook message.
 Peter asked me if he should apply and I said, “Yes”.
 Both of us knew he would be offered the position because he’s brilliant and both of us believed that the salary offered would not be grand enough to uproot us from our very comfortable lifestyle in Dallas, Texas, USA.
-As things would have it, the salary and relocation package were indeed grand enough and our BIG journey across the pond with our two dogs began in December 2010.
+As things would have it, the salary and relocation package were indeed grand enough and our BIG journey across the pond with our two dogs began in December 2010 and I ultimately landed on UK soil in July 2011.

 Did I like living in England?